gu-fan/riv.vim/README.rst

    **And**

-Please help improving this plugin.
+Please help improving this plugin, for better writing and reading.

 Both bug reports and suggestions are welcomed.

-Thanks!
+Many Thanks!

 Intro
 =====